Vidyasagar (composer): Life and career

-During this period, Vidyasagar composed for his first English language feature, Beyond The Soul, a low-budget independent film directed by Rajiv Anchal.
+During this period, Vidyasagar became the first South Indian Composer to have composed for an English language feature, Beyond The Soul, an Indo American film directed by Rajiv Anchal.

 Between 2003 and 2005, he composed songs for several notable films like Anbe Sivam, Madhurey, Kochi Rajavu, Ji and Chandrolsavam in 2004–05.
 The year 2005 saw Vidyasagar receiving his first National Film Awards for his music in the Telugu film Swarabhishekam directed by K. Vishwanath.
 The music in the film was predominantly Carnatic.
 The same year, he composed music for the film Chandramukhi.

 In 2007, Vidyasagar was signed by Prakash Raj for his production venture Mozhi starring Prithviraj Sukumaran and Jyothika.
 The film directed by Radha Mohan had critically acclaimed melodies like Kaatrin Mozhiye and Sevvanam.
 The songs of Mozhi had the distinction of being completely devoid of duets.
-The only female voice was of Sujatha Mohan in Katrin Mozhi.
 In 2008 Vidyasagar's notable releases were Vijay's Kuruvi and the Priyadarshan directed Mere Baap Pehle Aap in Hindi.

-After his brief dull phase in Malayalam, he bounced back into the scene with the Lal Jose directorial Neelathamara, scripted by the legendary M.T.
-Vasudevan Nair, with the song Anuraga Vilochananaayi becoming a cult favourite.
+After his brief dull phase in Malayalam, he made a comeback into the scene with the Lal Jose directorial Neelathamara, scripted by M.T.
+Vasudevan Nair, with the song "Anuraga Vilochananaayi" becoming a favorite.
 He followed it up with hits in Apoorva Ragam and Makeup Man.
 Meanwhile, in Tamil, he delivered hits with Karthi's Siruthai and Vijay's Kaavalan.

 In 2012, Vidyasagar had three releases in Malayalam with Diamond Necklace, Thappana and Ordinary.

 In 2013, Priyadarshan signed him in for his film, Geethaanjali in Malayalam with Mohanlal in the lead role.
 Lal Jose's Pullipulikalum Aattinkuttiyum and Jannal Oram, the Tamil remake of Ordinary were his other releases of the year.
 The end of veteran filmmaker Sathyan Anthikkad's 10-film long collaboration with composer Ilaiyaraaja saw him collaborate with Vidyasagar for the film Oru Indian Pranayakatha.
 Sathyan Anthikad continued his collaboration with Vidyasagar for his next 2 films, Ennum Eppozhum (released in 2015) and Jomonte Suvisheshangal (released in 2017).